“Bring me the strong ale, boy!” A loudly laughing young dark elf, bellowed at Kevo-Grod.

 “Guest-rite sounds very ethnically authentic,” the man burbled.

 “Doesn’t it just?”
 Raoo continued, “however you and your wife would have to be off the reservation before sunrise.
 By law and tradition my protection of you ends then”

 The fat woman lurched turbulently to her swollen feet, large portions of her still sloshing violently upward after she had stood.
 Face puckered and eyes narrowed, “this was all a trick!
 All of it!”
 Her husband (apparently) plucked at her sleeve.
 She slapped his hand away.

-“Do you think there isn’t going to be any pay back for this?”
+“Do you think we are powerless?
+That we won’t see you broken?”
 She sneered.
 “We have friends at court!
 Good friends!
 Princess Perseverance will hear about this from me personally.

 Rauoo, smiled unpleasantly (in truth he had no other way to smile.)
 “I believe you will find you have no friends at court whatsoever.
 I am informing the Regent that you and that,” He waved dismissively at her husband, pejoratives clearly and obviously failing him, “after being shown every courtesy, got drunk at my table and offered grievous and racially insensitive insult to an honored and wounded veteran.”